aybehrouz/argennon/proposal.md

 _One ZK-EDB server could own multiple winning tickets in a round._

 To run this lottery, In every round, based on the current block seed, a collection of *valid* receipts will be selected randomly as the *winning* receipts.
-A receipt is *valid* in the round `r` if:
+A receipt is *valid* in the round *r* if:

-- The signer was a validator in the round `r-1` and voted for the agreed-upon block
+- The signer was a validator in the round *r - 1* and voted for the agreed-upon block
 - The data block in the receipt was needed for validating the **previous** block
-- The receipt round number is `r-1`
+- The receipt round number is *r - 1*
 - The signer did not sign a receipt for the same data block for two different ZK-EDBs in the previous round

 For selecting the winning receipts we could use a random generator: